-General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+B6 Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
 Compliance Operation - Privacy Protection and Product Responsibility KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
 No relevant circumstances occurred.
-KPI B6.2 Number of products and service related complaints received and how they are dealt Compliance Operation - Privacy Protection and Product Responsibility recall procedures.
-Protection and Product Responsibility KPI B6.5 Description of consumer data protection and Compliance Operation - Privacy privacy policies, how they are implemented Protection and Product Responsibility
+KPI B6.2 Number of products and service related complaints received and how they are dealt with.
+Compliance Operation - Privacy Protection and Product Responsibility KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
+Compliance Operation - Privacy Protection and Product Responsibility KPI B6.4 Description of quality assurance process and recall procedures.
+Compliance Operation - Privacy Protection and Product Responsibility KPI B6.5 Description of consumer data protection and privacy policies, how they are implemented and monitored.
+Compliance Operation - Privacy Protection and Product Responsibility